Using Alcohol As Deodorant To Reduce Plastic In Personal Hygiene

 What?
 JUST ALCOHOL?
 Could that really work??
 But it’s so cheap.
 It’s so simple!
 Is it too simple?

-So I saved back one of those little travel-size bottles of hairspray when it was empty.
+So I saved a travel-size bottle of hairspray when it was empty.
 I washed it well and filled it with alcohol to give it a try.

 I've been mindful of the waste in my personal hygiene routine.
 I'm making my own mouthwash & bar soap.
 Let's talk about deodorant! #TexasHomesteader

-Now remember we live and work on a ranch.
-In the hot & humid NE Texas summer weather.
+Since we live and work on a ranch our bathing routine is ranch-specific.
+Our work is outside in the hot & humid NE Texas summer weather.
 Ranch work is hard and hot and sticky.
-I don’t want to work cows during the day & slip into my PJS and go to bed that evening.
+I certainly don’t want to work cows during the day & slip into my PJS and go to bed that evening.

 So I shower (and therefore shave) at night, not in the morning.
 But I don’t apply my deodorant until I get dressed the following morning.